Charlotte-Thomas/project-fetch/README.md

   	   	}

-The API we chose was designed so that you could only GET one images of dog breed at a time, for this reason we had to design a function which looped through a sequence of GET requests in order to get all the dogs breed images.
+The API we chose was designed so that you could only GET one image for one dog breed at a time, for this reason we had to design a function which looped through a sequence of GET requests in order to get all the dogs breed images.

 	fetchImages(dogs) {
 	    const allDogs = [...dogs]